rohan-kumar1998/SPEECH-EMOTION-PROBLEM/README.md

  3. Install the requirements using the requirements.txt
  4. Run either main_cpu.py or main.py depending on the availability of CUDA.
 If CUDA is available use main.py else, use main_cpu.py
  5. The code doesn't take command line input, instead it will prompt you to input the address of test_folder.
-     (the test folder should contain only the data)
+     (the test folder should contain only the data) eg "/media/rohan/Data/NLP Lab/Speech Emotion recognition/data_emotion_sample"
  6. The code takes in the final test directory, as in, inside the test folder on .wav files should be present.

 ## Results